HidekiSenpai1/WinDebloater2.0/README.md

 Download and unzip the zip and run the .exe

-## Nota
+> [!NOTE]

-Este proyecto está en desarrollo. ¡Contribuciones y sugerencias son bienvenidas!
+> Este proyecto está en desarrollo. ¡Contribuciones y sugerencias son bienvenidas!